ddigiorg/pattern-sequence-predictor/README.md

 ## Theory

 "The beginning of wisdom is the definition of terms" is a quote attributed to Athenian philosopher Socrates.
-In order to understand the principles of Machine Intelligence, one must
+In order to understand the principles of Machine Intelligence, one must first define intelligence and its related concepts: the environment where an intelligence exists and the knowledge intelligence uses.

 ### Intelligence

+Intelligence exists in an ordered environment and acquires knowledge in an attempt to achieve a wide range of goals.

+Something that is intelligent [Ref]:

+continuously learns
+interacts with the environment is general in nature has goal-oriented behavior

 ### Environment

-Intelligent beings exist in an environment, a place called the Universe which is all of time and space and its contents.
-The universe is governed by natural laws (gravity, nuclear forces, electromagnetism, etc.) which provide order: events or concepts which repeat themselves and provide predictability.
+Intelligent beings exist in a spatial-temporal environment called the Universe, all of time and space and its contents.
+The universe is governed by natural laws the sciences seek to understand (gravity, nuclear forces, electromagnetism, etc.) which provide order: repeatable events or concepts providing predictability.
 For example, Earth revolves around the Sun in an ellipse taking 365 days for a single orbit.
 The fact that Terra does not with chaotic intent decide to careen away from the warm loving embrace of Sol into the cold dark void is a blessing of order.
 Extending the concept of chaos, the Earth does not explode into an unpredictable soup of inter- and extra-universal possibilities but rather remains relatively stable.
+We can rest comfortably predicting Earth will revolve around the Sun as long as the natural order, understood or not, remains stable.

 ### Knowledge

-Fundamentally, knowledge is observed sequences of events.
+Fundamentally, knowledge is observed sequences of events or concepts.
+In the spatial-temporal environment intelligent creatures observe through sensors (eyes, ears, noses, tounges, nerves, etc.) and influence through motors (muscles).

+By observing the repeated spatial-temporal events of environment over time

+Important events that happen that the intelligence failed to predict recieve attention and learning.

 ## Principles